 This is an abstract.

-Agile - or agility - is fast responsiveness in a complex environment.
+Agile is fast responsiveness in a complex environment.
 Agile stands on the shoulders of Lean.

 Agile is fast responsiveness in complex environments